input-output-hk/peras-design/site/reports/tech-report-2.md

 | Committee size         | $n$              | parties |   900 | 1 ppm probability of no honest quorum at 10% adversarial stake.      |
 | Quorum size            | $\tau$           | parties |   675 | Three-quarters of committee size.                                    |

 A *block-selection offset* of $L = 30 \text{\,slots}$ allows plenty of time for blocks to diffuse to voters before a vote occurs.
 Combining this with a *round length* of $U = 90 \text{\, slots}$ ensures that there is certainty in $U + L = 120 \text{\,slots}$ as to whether a block has been cemented onto the preferred chain by the presence of a certificate for a subsequent block.
 That certainty of not rolling back certified blocks is provided by a *certification boost* of $B = 15 \text{\,blocks}$ because of the infinitesimal probability of forging that many blocks on a non-preferred fork within the time $U$.
-Thus, anyone seeing a transaction appearing in a block need wait no more than two minutes to be certain whether the transaction is on the preferred chain (effectively permanently, less than a one in a trillion probability even at 45% adversarial stake) versus discarded because of a roll back.
+Thus, anyone seeing a transaction appearing in a block need wait no more than two minutes to be certain whether the transaction is on the preferred chain (effectively permanently, less than a one in a trillion probability even at 45% adversarial stake) versus having been discarded because of a roll back.
 Unless the transaction has a stringent time-to-live (TTL) constraint, it can be resubmitted in the first $U - L = 60 \text{\,slots}$ of the current round, or in a subsequent round.

 > [!WARNING]
 > The security-related computations in the next paragraph are not rigorous with respect to the healing, chain-quality, and common-prefix times, so they need correction after the research team reviews them and proposes a better approach.